openvinotoolkit/openvino_tensorflow/README.md

 The installation prerequisites are the same as described in the TensorFlow [prepare environment] for linux.

 1. TensorFlow uses a build system called "bazel".
-These instructions were tested with [bazel version 0.21.0].
+The version of the `bazel` is determined by the TensorFlow team.
+For the current version, use [bazel version 0.21.0].

         wget https://github.com/bazelbuild/bazel/releases/download/0.21.0/bazel-0.21.0-installer-linux-x86_64.sh
         chmod +x bazel-0.21.0-installer-linux-x86_64.sh